The eCommerce sector has crossed several leaps and bounds to be where it stands today on the technical and innovation grounds.

 1. Preventing Tax Liability After-Effects

 The US Supreme Court in 2018 cited figures which mentioned the lack of online sales tax was costing them more than $44 billion yearly.
-Following the statement, a number of states have started imposing felony charges for not paying sales tax of more than $10,000.
+Following the statement, a number of states started imposing felony charges for not paying sales tax of more than $10,000.

 2. Making Supply Chain Streamlined and Less Prone to Counterfeits